 It does this through the Training Market by funding programs and strategies to focus vocational education and training (VET) on NSW priorities.
 Funding is allocated to registered training organisations that have a Smart and Skilled contract with this Department.

 The following information is provided for VET practitioners and other interested parties.

-Training Services NSW has created the Aboriginal Services Unit to manage a number of programs that focus on improving access to employment and creating business opportunities for Aboriginal and Torrest Strait Islander people.
+Training Services NSW has created the Aboriginal Initiatives Unit to manage a number of programs that focus on improving access to employment and creating business opportunities for Aboriginal and Torres Strait Islander people.

 The Continuing Apprentices Placement Service (CAPS) provides a free job matching service for employers and apprentices on the National Skills Needs List to:

 - help employers find apprentices who want to continue their training

 - help retrenched apprentices find another job in their chosen trade

 - support and promote a sustainable skills base for NSW industry and business

 The Department, through Training Services NSW, is responsible for the administration and management of the annual $1.18 million Group Training Organisation (GTO) Recruitment Program.

 The GTO Recruitment Program provides funding to GTOs to recruit, screen, induct and refer students to Partner Providers to undertake pre-apprenticeship or pre-traineeship training, with a view that the participants will enter a Training Contract on completion of the part qualification training.